EXCLUSIVE-Abu Dhabi art gallery owner has a sideline business: trading COVID-19 vaccines | Business

 Reuters could not independently confirm this.
 The Hungarian embassy in Abu Dhabi and the Hungarian government did not respond to requests for comment.
 Muzaleva made the offer in her capacity as chief financial officer of a company that is registered in Abu Dhabi called Enhanced Recovery Company Middle East LLC (ERC).

-ERC's business license covers oil and gas services, general trading, trade-in tea, para-pharmaceuticals, and dietary supplements, according to an entry in the corporate registry that does not list its owners.
+ERC's business licence covers oil and gas services, general trading, trade in tea, para-pharmaceuticals and dietary supplements, according to an entry in the corporate registry that does not list its owners.
 Para-pharmaceuticals are alternative medicines.

 Perger is copied into the email sent by Muzaleva and is named as the recipient in a draft Letter of Intent that she sent asking the Czech authorities to sign to secure the Covishield shots.
 He did not respond to written questions or a request to comment passed through company staff.
 The Czech Republic has had a tough pandemic – its cumulative death toll from COVID-19 is the highest of any country in the world, measured as a share of the population, according to Our World In Data.